True color point cloud of the Breemwaard floodplain that is located on the southern bank of the Dutch river Waal (Source: Wimala van Iersel).

-- Here is available the full list of related conference abstracts related to this project.
+- If interested, here is the full list of related conference abstracts related to this project.

 Dataset upon request

-The source data behind this publication is available on request according to the description of the supplementary material.
+The source data behind this publication is available upon request according to the description of the supplementary material.